Menu

 ● use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas

-● be competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.
+● be competent in the art of oracy, making formal presentations, demonstrating to others and participating in debate.

 Implementation of our English curriculum